 First, let’s dive into a bit of history.
 Did you know that Google+ Local pages started as Google Places in April of 2010?
 With the launch of Google+ pages in November of 2011, Google had a bit of redundancy – businesses had two pages to represent themselves with Google.
 This was a problem.
 To fix this, Google quickly began to merge the two.
 Now all pages that were previously Google Places listings are a part of Google+ with the Google+ design, and they are now called Google+ Local listings.

 However, there are different types of Google+ Local listings.
 First, there are the unverified listings which are essentially Google Places with a redesigned look to fit the Google+ interface.
-They provide general business information (address, phone number, website, and hours of operation) that Google has scrapped from the Internet, display on Google Maps, and allow Google+ users to write and leave reviews.
-However, the business owner has not yet verified the listing and the information provided on them by going through the verification process.
+They provide general business information (address, phone number, website, and hours of operation) that Google has scraped from the Internet, display on Google Maps, and allow Google+ users to write and leave reviews.
+However, the business owner has not yet verified the listing and the information provided by going through the verification process.
 The listings will look very similar to the page below:

 The other type of Google listing is a verified listing.
-Verified listings give you the features of an unverified listing with the addition of a few social features such as the ability to share posts and engage with others on Google+.
+Verified listings give you the features of an unverified listing with the addition of a few social features, such as the ability to share posts and engage with others on Google+.
 Your listing also includes a “Videos” or “YouTube” tab (if you choose in your settings that you want it to appear) along with the new “Posts” tab.
 In addition, verified listings receive a verified checkmark icon to let others know that it has been verified.

 Atlantic.Net’s Google+ Local page below is the perfect example of a verified listing: